-What does Long-term success in Yoga Practice look like?
+What does long-term success in yoga look like?

 While it’s up to each individual to define success in yoga on their own terms, the practice of Hatha Yoga offers a unique perspective on balancing three pillars of health: the relationship of steadiness of mind, posture and breathing.

 So how do you define a good practice?
 It's obviously much more than just good posture.
 If yoga was merely about the poses, gymnasts would be the masters.

 Integrating breath with large sets of alignment patterns is one unique characteristic of yoga.
 Hatha Yoga has a few definitions.
 “Sun and moon,” which correspond to duelling energy channels is one.
 “Forceful Yoga,” is another.
 Both definitions apply some internal tug of war between poles of opposites.
 The word yoga means “union” or “meditative absorption,” which tells us we have to make peace with the many contradictions that will arise in our own experience of something as externally oriented as perfecting posture.

 “Every turn, every spiral, every extension has to be tempered by a counterturn, a counterspiral, or a flexion; sometimes strong, sometimes subtle.”